ropensci-org/blog-guidance/templates/post-template.md

 **Add an image** by using a Hugo shortcode.
 The image is saved under `/content/blog/YYYY-MM-DD-slug/name-of-image.png`.

-{{< figure src = "name-of-image.png" width = "200" alt = "this is the alternative text" >}}
+{{< figure src = "name-of-image.png" width = "400" alt = "this is the alternative text" >}}

-add here examples of left, centered and right aligned images.
+Consult the Technical Guidelines for tips on changing image size, alignment, and for advice on alternative text.

 **Embed a tweet** by using a Hugo shortcode.

 {{< tweet 1138216112808529920 >}}

-Add **other formatting examples** here, keeping citations last.

 **Add citation or footnote** text by using the format below